kekePower/build.leia/README.md

 **--with=only-addons** - Will clean and compile and install the binary-addons only

 **--with=nn** - Will disable the two questions about clearing ccache and deleting PREFIX.
 This also defaults to include **--with=clean,addons**.
+You can now use the combination **--with=clean,nn** which will skip the previous assumption.
+It became a neccesity for me and hopefully you'll like it too.

 You can use any of these options together, except from **clean** and **dirty**.